Internet for Seniors

 Internet Essentials Plus$29.95/mo.100MbpsVideo streaming

-Xfinity Connect$20—$25/mo. for one year* 200Mbps Heavy-duty internet usage: video streaming, video games
+Xfinity Connect$20—$25/mo. for one year* 150Mbps Heavy-duty internet usage: video streaming, video games

 *Promotional price expires 5/1/2024.
 Final price depends on location.

-Internet Essentials and Internet Essentials Plus are Xfinity’s lowest-cost internet plans, intended for people who have significant financial need.
-To qualify for these plans, you need to be eligible for certain programs like Medicaid, SNAP, or housing assistance.
+Internet Essentials and Essentials Plus are Xfinity’s lowest-cost internet plans for people with significant financial needs.
+To qualify for these plans, you must be eligible for specific programs like Medicaid, SNAP, or housing assistance.

 Internet Essentials is priced at $9.95 per month and gives you 50Mbps, while Internet Essentials Plus gives you 100Mbps for $29.95 per month.
 Internet Essentials plans require no credit check and no long-term contract.
 Learn more and apply online at the Xfinity website.

-If you want higher speeds and don’t qualify for Internet Essentials plans, the Xfinity 200Mbps plan starts at $25 per month for your first two years of service, or 75Mbps for $19.95 per month.
-You can also choose higher-speed plans of 400Mbps, 800Mbps, or 1,200Mbps, with exact pricing and availability depending on where you live.
-Depending on your state, most Xfinity internet plans offer 1.2 terabytes (1,200 GB) of high-speed data per month.
+If you want higher speeds or don’t qualify for Internet Essentials plans, the Xfinity 300Mbps plan starts at $35 monthly for your first two years of service.
+Depending on your location, you can also choose higher-speed plans of 500Mbps, 800Mbps, or 1,200Mbps, with exact pricing and availability.
+Depending on your state, most Xfinity internet plans offer monthly 1.2 terabytes (1,200 GB) of high-speed data.

 Enter your zip code to see all internet providers available near you.